CreasolTech/domoticz-hyundai-kia/README.md

 Also it works with non-EV cars from Hyundai and Kia, monitoring the fuel level and range, climate, location, vehicle sensors, ....

+Actually 30 devices will be created, using the same language of Domoticz: only English, Italian and Dutch are supported, now, but if you want to contribute, just fetch the translation.txt file, add for each line the translation in your language, and send by email to linux AT creasol dot it.

-This plugin works with **Domoticz Beta** (it may not work with Stable 2022.1 or older versions) and can be installed typing the following commands from a shell: instead of installing the plugin, (penultimate command),  **it's possible to use Python Plugin Manager**:
+This plugin works with **Domoticz Beta** (it may not work with Stable 2022.1 or older versions: please advice) and can be installed typing the following commands from a shell: instead of installing the plugin, (penultimate command),  **it's possible to use Python Plugin Manager or Python Plugins Manager** which also permit to update plugin easily or even automatically:

 # Installation